skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 ```

 The first step is to update the imports to be dynamic and wrapped with `React.lazy`.
-`React.lazy` expects a function as the argument that returns a dynamic import that
+It expects a function as the argument, and that function returns a dynamic import that
-will returns a promise that resolves to a module where the component is the `default`
+will return a promise that resolves to a module where the component is the `default`
 export.

 ```typescript{1-2}